ImpulseAdventure/GUIslice-Builder/README.md

 Enhancement to File Chooser to maintain a list of recently accessed project files and to open the last accessed folder.

-NOTE: Any projects created with beta versions of the builder will no longer be supported.
-Use an older Builder to upgrade your beta project before attempting to use the new Builder.

 #### Changes for 0.13.b020
 Fix for SnapTo grid will only work for dragging single object.
 Multiple objects being dragged will still ignore SnapTo setting otherwise spacing between objects would get distorted.